 I tend to keep a good supply of these or my Blueberry Lemon Muffins, in my freezer.
 I can quickly grab one when I’m rushing out the door or slip them into lunchboxes for a midday snack.

-These raspberry muffins are that comforting type of food that’s perfect for those mornings when you have to be awake well before you want to be.
+These dairy-free berry muffins are that comforting type of food that’s perfect for those mornings when you have to be awake well before you want to be.
 Easily reheat them in the microwave for a cozy warm treat to enjoy with your tea or coffee.

 Ingredients and Substitutions

-- Cinnamon - Such a wonderful flavor to go with raspberries.
+• Cinnamon – This is such a wonderful flavor to go with raspberries.

-- Oil - Canola or another light oil such as light olive oil or sunflower will work.
-If you want the muffins to be oil-free, you can use applesauce instead but the texture of the muffins will be a little denser.
+• Oil – Canola or another light oil such as light olive oil will work.
+Another option is melted vegan butter.
+If you want the muffins to be oil-free, you can use applesauce instead but the texture of the muffins will be a little more dense.

-- Vanilla - Pure vanilla extract adds a warm flavor that balances out the tartness of the raspberries.
+• Vanilla – Pure vanilla extract adds a warm flavor that balances out the tartness from the raspberries.

-- Raspberries - Use fresh, organic raspberries if possible.
-If you want frozen, simply toss them in straight from the freezer, but they may need to bake longer because of the added moisture.
-You can coat them with some flour beforehand to keep their color from bleeding.
+• Raspberries – Use fresh raspberries if possible.
+If you only have frozen raspberries on hand, simply toss them in straight from the freezer.
+Either form of raspberry is just as healthy!
+The muffins may need to bake slightly longer because of the added moisture.
+You can also coat them with some flour beforehand to keep their color from bleeding.

 Crumble Topping Ingredients (Optional)

-- Vegan Butter - Use your favorite brand of salted vegan butter.
-If your’s isn’t salted, simply add a tiny pinch of salt to the crumble mixture.
+• Vegan Butter – Use your favorite brand of vegan butter.

 Here are some quick visual steps.
 Find the full recipe with exact measurements on the recipe card below.